 The most comprehensive option, in which the main processes are mapped and the effects of the process steps are included for a large number of indicators.

-An LCA can provide support in finding the total impact of products, by making a comparison between products or by optimizing process steps and associated impact.
+An LCA can provide valuable support in finding the total impact of products, make a comparison between products or by optimizing process steps and associated impact.
 In principle, a full LCA study consists of four phases: Definition of the Goal & Scope, Life Cycle Inventory, Life Cycle Impact Assessment and Interpretation.
 It is important to clearly define the intended purpose and scope of the study in advance, as many of the choices made in the LCA process depend on this definition.
-In the (data) inventory phase, the input and output flows from the product system to nature are collected.
+In the (data)inventory phase, the input and output flows from the product system to nature are collected.
 In the next phase, the impact of each of the flows is determined on the basis of a number of impact categories.
-The fourth and final phase runs throughout the entire process and is used to check assumptions and reliability, draw conclusions and make recommendations.
+The fourth and final phase runs simultaneously with the entire process and is used to check assumptions and reliability, draw conclusions and make recommendations.
 The standards for a full LCA are described in the ISO 14040 series.

 Lead time: ± 3 to 6 months